ouardaw/Cosmic-Night-Agent/README.md

 ## ✨ Features

-- 🔭 **Planet Visibility Tracker** – See which planets are visible tonight from your location, with rise/set times.
-- 🌙 **Moon Phase & Illumination** – Real-time lunar phase display.
-- ☁️ **Weather Integration** – Check cloud cover, visibility, and stargazing conditions.
-- 🛰 **ISS Live Crew** – See who’s currently aboard the International Space Station.
-- 🪐 **Astronomy Fun Facts** – Daily cosmic insights and events.
-- 🤖 **AI-Powered Q&A (optional)** – Ask astronomy questions powered by LangChain + OpenAI.
+- 🔭 Real-time visible planets and constellations
+- 🛸 ISS pass predictions with world map tracking
+- 🌤️ Weather conditions for stargazing
+- 🤖 AI-powered astronomy Q&A (with OpenAI)
+- 📍 Works for any city worldwide

 ---